IFRC-Secretariat/espocrm-cva-duplicate-check/docs/03-changes-upgrades.md

 4. Run unit and integration tests: go to [Run unit and integration tests](https://github.com/IFRC-Secretariat/espocrm-cva-duplicate-check/actions/workflows/run-tests.yml) in `Actions`.
 Click the `Run workflow` button.
 You can see the progress of the tests under [Actions](https://github.com/IFRC-Secretariat/espocrm-cva-duplicate-check/actions).

 5. If the tests have passed, [create a release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
 This will automatically run the tests again.

-## Uploading a new version of the extension

-1. Run the [automated tests](https://github.com/IFRC-Secretariat/espocrm-cva-duplicate-check/blob/main/docs/04-testing.md#automated-testing-unit-and-integration-tests) to test the new extension.

-2. Zip the `files`, `scripts`, and `manifest.json` folders and file.
-You can do this by zipping the files locally, or downloading the zipped files from Github (from the repository page under `Code`, or by downloading a release) and then unzipping, and zipping one level lower.

-3. Go to the EspoCRM **staging** site.

-    1. Go to `Administration` → `Extensions`.
-Uninstall the currently installed extension.
-Upload the zip file, and click the `Install` button.

-    4. Run the [manual tests in the site](https://github.com/IFRC-Secretariat/espocrm-cva-duplicate-check/blob/main/docs/04-testing.md#manual-testing) to test the new extension.

-4. Go to the EspoCRM **main** site.

-    1. Put the site into maintenance mode by going to `Administration` → `Settings`, and checking the `Maintenance Mode` box.

-    2. Go to `Administration` → `Extensions`.
-Uninstall the currently installed extension.
-Upload the zip file, and click the `Install` button.